holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in industrial energy systems at Chalmers [Univerisity of Technology](https://www.chalmers.se), Division of Energy Technology, Department of Space, Earth and Environment.
+I am a PhD student in industrial energy systems at Chalmers [University of Technology](https://www.chalmers.se), Division of Energy Technology, Department of Space, Earth and Environment.

 A data-driven personal website
 ======